Keywords for YouTube cooking channel

 Success on YouTube goes beyond keywords and tags, so here are some extra strategies you can employ immediately:

 • Test different thumbnail styles.
-These can significantly impact your click-through rates.
+These can substantially impact your click-through rates.
 For example, thumbnails that show both the finished dish and key preparation steps give viewers a clear idea of what they’ll learn.

 • Be strategic about the video length.
 Structure shorter videos (5-7 minutes) for simple recipes, while complex dishes might need 10-15 minutes to cover all steps thoroughly.
 Always include chapter markers in your videos to help viewers find specific steps quickly.